sasadangelo/k8s-tutorials/hello-k8s-ingress/README.md

 kubectl scale --replicas=5 deployment.apps/hello-k8s
 ```

-Verify everything works fine accessing via browser to the address ````192.168.x.x:PORT```, where 192.168.x.x is the address of one of the three nodes and PORT comes from the command:
+Verify everything works fine accessing via browser to the address ```192.168.x.x:PORT```, where 192.168.x.x is the address of one of the three nodes and PORT comes from the command:

 ```
 kubectl describe service hello-k8s | grep NodePort
 ```

-In order to access to the application via browser using an hostname and 80 port, install the ingress:
+In order to access to the application via browser, using an hostname and 80 port, install the ingress:

 ```
 git clone https://github.com/sasadangelo/k8s-tutorials